 An experience in every season

-In spring and early summer, herdsmen and cattle move up to the Alpstein, accompanied by colorful cattle drives and the "Betruuf."
-"Stobede" and other musical festivals take place in summer.
-Cattle shows in autumn and "Chlausezüüg" during the Christmas season: traditions and customs are cherished and upheld here throughout the year.
-For the people here, this is not a show for guests, but an expression of their attachment to their homeland.
-Appenzell and its customs form a combination that never fails to captivate outsiders.
+In spring and early summer, herdsmen and cattle make their way to the Alpstein, accompanied by colorful cattle drives and the “Betruuf.”
+“Stobede” and other musical festivals take place in the summer.
+Cattle shows in the fall and “Chlausezüüg” during the Christmas season: here, traditions and customs are cherished and preserved throughout the year.
+For the people here, this is not a performance for guests but an expression of their deep connection to their homeland.
+Appenzell and its traditions form a bond that continues to captivate visitors time and again.

 Crafts

-Embroidery, traditional costume jewelry, and other traditional crafts are just as much a part of the picture as Appenzell folk music with its typical instrumentation, including the hammered dulcimer – as the Appenzellers say: "Taaleschwinge ond Hackbrett lose" (swinging coins and listening to the hammered dulcimer).
+Embroidery, traditional costume jewelry, and other traditional crafts are just as much a part of the scene as Appenzell folk music with its typical instrumentation, including the hammered dulcimer—as the Appenzellers say: “Taaleschwinge ond Hackbrett lose” (swinging talers and listening to a hammered dulcimer).

 Culinary

-The range extends from Appenzeller Biber and "Landsgmeendschrempfli" to "Südwöscht ond Chääsmageroone" – often accompanied by Appenzeller beer or "Flauder."
+The selection ranges from Appenzeller Biber and “Landsgmeendschrempfli” to “Südwöscht ond Chääsmageroone”—gladly accompanied by Appenzeller beer or “Flauder.”

 Excursions

-The Ebenalp, Hohe Kasten, Kronberg, and Säntis mountains are great destinations for excursions with wonderful views.
-The mountain restaurants spoil you with regional specialties.
+The Ebenalp, the Hohe Kasten, the Kronberg, or even the Säntis are great destinations for an excursion with wonderful views.
+The mountain inns treat you to regional specialties.